padjo/turbo_counter/README.md

 ### second commit following along with the second video , added some backend context api's to allow for future multi counters and updating.
 Frontend is still working and showing a single updated counter

+###  third commit and 4th groxio video, we can add rows via the add button , the key will be generated and the score value can be increased decreased or cleared.
+This commit was mainly about looping over map state to show on the browser and capturing and processing clicks on each item and rerendering new processed state. next step is a form to take in the name of the team similar to a note , validate the form without saving it and show new information to the user

 This is a code along to the groxio first liveview video see https://grox.io/language/liveview/course for the 1st video which is on youtube, the rest are hosted on the groxio website which requires course payment.